gary-archer/oauth.tokenhandler.docker/README.md

 ## Local PC Solution

-A developer runs this Proxy API alongside the SPA, but can connect to deployed APIs
+A developer runs this Proxy API on the local PC, alongside the SPA, but can connect to deployed APIs

 ## Deployed Solution

-Runs in AWS as a Serverless lambda for low cost hosting
+This API runs in AWS as a Serverless lambda, while the SPA is deployed to 20 global locations via AWS Cloudfront